amiyasaha/mangopad/README.md

 # mangopad

 mangopad is a 9-key macropad with a Rotary Encoder, and an OLED screen.
 It was made as part of Hack Club's Highway YSWS.
+[Here](https://youtube.com/shorts/6rCVxwxAsbE)'s a link to the Demo!
 <img src="assets/mangopad_back.jpg"/>
 <img src="assets/mangopad_front.jpg"/>